ovh/djehouty/README.md

 # Djehouty

-Djehouty is intended to be a set of logging formatters and handlers to easily send log entries.
+Djehouty intends to be a set of logging formatters and handlers to easily send log entries.

 This package includes: